 In addition to yellow phlegm, pneumonia can cause other symptoms like fever, chest pain, difficulty breathing and coughing.
 Learn about the symptoms of pneumonia and what can cause it.

-What to do: Treatment for pneumonia usually involves the use of antibiotics, which are prescribed by a doctor following a thorough chest assessment.
+How to treat: Treatment for pneumonia usually involves the use of antibiotics, which are prescribed by a doctor following a thorough chest assessment.
 Read more about home remedies for pneumonia that can relieve symptoms like fever and coughing.

 5. Pulmonary bronchiectasis